HYMANSAYS is content writer Eric Hyman's creative portfolio

 CDW: The right technology, right away (print)

 CDW-G was created to serve the unique needs of government and education.
-As always, our work for them screamed, we got IT, we get IT.
+As always, our work for them screamed, we get IT, we get IT.

 Level 3, now Lumen: Brackets worldwide (TV)